-Born in 1962 in the Sichuan province, Hong-Yi Zhuang is one of China’s most influential artists.
-It is his combination of Chinese background and European influence that marks Zhuang’s work.
+Born in 1962 in Sichuan province, Hong-Yi Zhuang is one of China’s most influential artists.

-Embracing his present without losing his past, he attempts to define a sense of self that exists between the two and enacts this personal struggle visually, vacillating between phases of controlled planning, emotional gesture and careful editing that result in works of beauty, suprise, and curiosity.
+Embracing his present without losing his past, he attempts to define a sense of self that exists between the two, and stages this personal struggle visually, vacillating between phases of controlled planning, emotional gesture and meticulous editing that result in works of beauty, surprise and curiosity.

 Using an ancient Chinese technique, his rice paper flowers combine several layers of oil and acrylic paint, creating large swathes of petals on canvas.

 His creations, with their hypnotic gradations of color, reveal a meticulous sculptural work of curves and twists, immersing the viewer in a play of perspective depending on the position of the gaze.

 His sophisticated artworks are a universal symbol of prosperity and optimism.